ivans-innovation-lab/my-company-documentation/chapter1/microservices/overview.md

 The command-side and the query-side components do not have REST API's.
-This is why we need another component - web component (controller) for each of mentioned components to expose capabilities via REST API, and decompose application into microservices.
+We have created a separate web component (controller) to expose REST API for each of the command/query side components.
+This enables us to decompose monolithic application into microservices.

 ```
-commandSideProjectComponent+commandSideProjectControllerComponent=commandSideProjectMicroService
+commandSideProjectComponent+commandSideProjectWebComponent=commandSideProjectMicroService

-commandSideBlogComponent+commandSideBlogControllerComponent=commandSideBlogMicroService
+commandSideBlogComponent+commandSideBlogWebComponent=commandSideBlogMicroService

-querySideProjectComponent+querySideProjectControllerComponent=querySideProjectMicroService
+querySideProjectComponent+querySideProjectWebComponent=querySideProjectMicroService

-querySideBlogComponent+querySideBlogControllerComponent=querySideBlogMicroService
+querySideBlogComponent+querySideBlogWebComponent=querySideBlogMicroService

 ```